Mvzvrt/minimum-barrier-distance/README.md

 ## Command line reference

-* `--images_dir`, required, folder containing input images
+- `--images_dir`, required, folder containing input images
-* `--anns_dir`, required, folder containing per image annotations
+- `--anns_dir`, required, folder containing per image annotations
-* `--output_dir`, required, folder where results are saved
+- `--output_dir`, required, folder where results are saved
-* `--num-images`, integer, default 0, zero means process all
+- `--num-images`, integer, default 0, zero means process all
-* `--start-one`, integer, default 1, one indexed start offset
+- `--start-one`, integer, default 1, one indexed start offset
-* `--workers`, integer, default 0, nonzero enables threaded I O in the outer loop, compute is single threaded
+- `--workers`, integer, default 0, nonzero enables threaded I O in the outer loop, compute is single threaded
-* `--conn`, integer, 4 or 8, pixel connectivity for MBD
+- `--conn`, integer, 4 or 8, pixel connectivity for MBD
-* `--unlabeled-to-void`, flag, if set, saves unlabeled 0 as 255 in the PNG
+- `--unlabeled-to-void`, flag, if set, saves unlabeled 0 as 255 in the PNG
-* `--no-shift-for-voc`, flag, if set, disables the save time index shift, keep this off to match VOC colors
+- `--no-shift-for-voc`, flag, if set, disables the save time index shift, keep this off to match VOC colors
-* Densification flags, see the previous section
+- Densification flags, see the previous section

 ## Output format and colors

-* One file per input image, path `output_dir/minimum_barrier_distance/<basename>_index.png`
+- One file per input image, path `output_dir/minimum_barrier_distance/<basename>_index.png`
-* PNG is paletted with the VOC colormap
+- PNG is paletted with the VOC colormap
-* Labels are shifted by one at save time, to align with the VOC palette indexing
+- Labels are shifted by one at save time, to align with the VOC palette indexing
-  * background class 1 becomes palette index 0
+  - background class 1 becomes palette index 0
-  * classes greater than 1 become indices greater than or equal to 1
+  - classes greater than 1 become indices greater than or equal to 1
-  * unlabeled class 0 is left as 0 unless you set `--unlabeled-to-void`, in that case it becomes 255
+  - unlabeled class 0 is left as 0 unless you set `--unlabeled-to-void`, in that case it becomes 255

 ## Troubleshooting

-* Build fails for the C++ core on Windows, install Visual Studio Build Tools, select C++ build tools, then reopen the developer PowerShell and try again
+- Build fails for the C++ core on Windows, install Visual Studio Build Tools, select C++ build tools, then reopen the developer PowerShell and try again
-* Build fails on macOS, run `xcode-select --install`, then rebuild
+- Build fails on macOS, run `xcode-select --install`, then rebuild
-* Build fails on Linux, install `build-essential` with your package manager, for example `sudo apt install build-essential`, then rebuild
+- Build fails on Linux, install `build-essential` with your package manager, for example `sudo apt install build-essential`, then rebuild
-* Import error for `mbd_core`, the Python script will fall back to the pure Python solver, confirm that `python setup.py build_ext --inplace` succeeded and that `mbd_core.*` exists in the project folder
+- Import error for `mbd_core`, the Python script will fall back to the pure Python solver, confirm that `python setup.py build_ext --inplace` succeeded and that `mbd_core.*` exists in the project folder
-* Palette colors look shifted, do not use `--no-shift-for-voc`, also confirm that you did not set `--unlabeled-to-void` if you want full masks
+- Palette colors look shifted, do not use `--no-shift-for-voc`, also confirm that you did not set `--unlabeled-to-void` if you want full masks

-## Notes on speed
+## Performance Notes

-The C++ core accelerates the Minimum Barrier Distance propagation.
-The Python wrapper handles I O, densification, and saving.
-On typical VOC sized images, the end to end time per image is short.
-The pipeline uses NumPy and scikit image for preprocessing and should run quickly on all platforms.
+The C++ core significantly accelerates the Minimum Barrier Distance propagation.
+The Python wrapper handles I/O, seed densification, and image saving.
+On typical VOC-sized images, the end-to-end processing time is minimal.
+The pipeline leverages:

+- Optimized C++ core for MBD computation
+- Efficient NumPy operations for preprocessing
+- Multi-threaded I/O capabilities (optional)

-## Developer Notes
+## References

-This repository includes an implementation of the Minimum Barrier Distance (MBD) seeded segmentation algorithm.
-The `mbd.py` file contains the core algorithm which computes segmentation masks using exact barrier distance propagation and applies VOC-compliant color shifting.

-**Reference:**
+The Minimum Barrier Distance algorithm is based on the work:

 ```bibtex
 @inbook{Strand_2014,